micael-sjogren/top_menu_windows/README.md

 - **Positioning**: Change the layout of the menu items.
 - **Colors**: Customize the visual appearance of the menu.

----

-This version organizes the information into sections for easier readability, uses consistent formatting, and enhances clarity.
-Let me know if you need further adjustments or additional content!

 ![image](https://github.com/user-attachments/assets/ec50421b-a827-42a8-9978-847e2882281b)

 ![image](https://github.com/user-attachments/assets/462e1333-e548-44dc-8a58-92e7eefcc6a4)